airpick/studyNotes/Code/Web/cssNotes.md

 Changes the hover state behavior (when you hover a mouse over an object) for the element assigned.
 ex: `a:hover {color: red;}` This will change the hover state for all anchor `<a>` elements.

+#### 4.6.3 `::before` and `::after`
+These psuedo-class elements are used to add something before or after a selected element.

+For the `::before` and `::after` pseudo-elements to function properly, they must have a defined `content` property.
+This property is usually used to add things like a photo or text to the selected element.

 ### 4.7 Media Queries
 The `@media` selector looks at the capability of the device and allows different styles to be applied based on the capabilities available.
 ex: `@media screen and (min-width: 480px) {body {background-color: lightgreen;}}`